VTUL/fcrepo4-ansible/readme.md

 #### Local files

 Sometimes, local files may be supplied during the deployment or provisioning of a target application.
-A local modeshape repository.json file maybe supply by placing it in the `local_files` directory.
+A local modeshape repository.json file may be supplied by placing it in the `local_files` directory.
 The contents of the `local_files` directory hierarchy are subject to `.gitignore` and so won't be checked in via Git accidentally.

 ### AWS